 [Hinews] As summer brings lighter clothing, many focus on their appearance.
 Yet, the real threat lies not in outward looks but in visceral fat—the dangerous kind that accumulates deep within the abdomen.
-Abdominal obesity goes beyond unsightly belly fat; it’s a key risk factor for diabetes, hypertension, dyslipidemia, and cardiovascular disease.
+Abdominal obesity is more than just excess belly fat; it is a major risk factor for diabetes, hypertension, dyslipidemia, and cardiovascular disease.

 The Hidden Threat of Visceral Fat

 Abdominal obesity is defined by excessive fat buildup in the abdominal cavity, particularly visceral fat that surrounds vital organs.
 Unlike subcutaneous fat, which sits just under the skin, visceral fat is far more harmful.
-It releases inflammatory compounds and hormones that disrupt metabolism, heightening health risks.
+Visceral fat releases inflammatory cytokines and hormones that disrupt metabolic function, significantly increasing health risks.
 Even those who appear slender can have elevated visceral fat levels, a condition dubbed "skinny fat," rendering body weight alone an unreliable measure of risk.

 Even if you look fine on the outside, visceral fat silently undermines your health.
 (Image provided by ClipArtKorea)